vmeoc/AI-Robot---local-mode/Readme.md

 ### On Raspberry Pi (PiCar-X)

 1. Enable microphone and speaker support.

+Some commands to manage microphone and speaker:
+Microphone:
+to find which hw id is used by the mic: arecord -l

+Speaker:
+test sound: aplay /usr/share/sounds/alsa/Front_Center.wav to test different hw id: aplay -D plughw:2,0 /usr/share/sounds/alsa/Front_Center.wav to list the hw speakers: aplay -l

 1.1.
 Create `/root/.asoundrc` or `/etc/asound.conf` with (see `Examples/.asoundrc`):
 ############################################################